mikeizbicki/cmc-csci040/topic_00_HTML/README.md

 1. [Follow these instructions](https://developers.facebook.com/docs/plugins/like-button/) to create a Facebook Like button for your webpage.

-   Like with Google Analytics, Facebook Like buttons do not work when the adblock plugins are enabled.
+   Similar to Google Analytics, Facebook Like buttons do not work when the adblock plugins are enabled.

    > **NOTE:**
-   > Don't forget to upload with GitHub Desktop!
+   > Don't forget to upload to github!
-   > Facebook's like button and google analytics will both be broken if your webpage is only served "locally" from your own computer and not from a web server like github.

 1. Get at least 5 people to like your webpage on Facebook, and 5 people to star your webpage's repo on GitHub.